 Individuals who have become physically dependent and addicted to an opioid begin getting better by stopping use of the drug.
 When individuals stop using the drug, they get really sick and will have withdrawal symptoms.
 A doctor can help manage these symptoms.
 Treatment can include counseling, medication assistance, and recovery support.
 Long-term treatment and recovery can take time.
 Some people may relapse or use while working to achieve recovery.

 Where can I find out more about treatment options?

 Treatment and recovery supports are available and it is important to know that recovery is possible for anyone at any time.
 Asking for help is the first step.
-Your doctor can help you find options.
-In addition, visit the NH Alcohol and Drug Treatment Locator (www.nhtreatment.org) or call 2-1-1 for help finding treatment and recovery support options in your area.
+Please call 2-1-1 or visit The Doorway NH for help finding treatment and recovery support options in your area.

 No. A law passed in June 2015 protects anyone who calls for emergency help for an overdose from arrest or prosecution for drug possession.